bvr/bvr.github.io/_posts/2023-03-26-photo-organization.md

 ## Photo gathering

-From camera I usually download SD cards directly, from cell phones I use USB connection to the device and download photos into folder called `00-Incoming`.
-I try to make sure the devices are properly setup for the timezone where capture happened - for cell phones, this happens automatically using operator synchronization, for camera one need to setup the timezone manually.
+From D7200 camera I usually download data directly from the SD cards, from cell phones I use USB connection to the device and download photos.
+I have a folder called `00-Incoming` for the purpose.
+I try to make sure the devices are properly setup for the timezone where capture happened - in cell phones this happens automatically using operator synchronization, with the camera you need to setup the timezone manually.

 If it fails, there is an option to fix the time in downloaded photos using trick described in [one of previous posts on jhead tool]({% post_url 2015-09-20-jhead %}).

-Once all files are gathered in the `00-Incoming`, I would like to rename all of them to format `YYMMDD-hhmmss-nn.jpg`, i.e. something like `210101-122046-00.jpg` and put the files into a one-day folder named `YYMMDD`.
-I have script like this
+Once all files are gathered in the incoming I would like to rename all of them to format `YYMMDD-hhmmss-nn.jpg`, i.e. something like `210101-122046-00.jpg` and put the files into a one-day folder named `YYMMDD`.
+For the purpose I have script like this

 ```perl
 use 5.16.3;